DavidPatShuiFong/ReproducibleResearchCourseProject2/StormAnalysis.md

 BGN_TIME    | time of event starting
 TIME_ZONE   | time zone of event
 COUNTYNAME  | name of county
-STATE       | state of the United STates
+STATE       | state of the United States
 EVTYPE      | type of event
 FATALITIES  | number of fatalities
 INJURIES    | number of injuries